AdobeDocs/platform-learn.en/help/platform/data-generator/import-sample-data.md

 3. The easiest way to install Newman is using NPM.
 If you have Node.js installed, it is most likely that you have NPM installed as well.
 4. Follow the steps [here](https://www.npmjs.com/package/newman#using-newman-cli) to install newman for your system
 5. Run the command `newman -v` to make sure that newman is installed.
-6. Create a folder on your local machine named `DataInExperiencePlatform`.
-This folder will be used to save files required in the tutorial
+6. Create a folder on your local machine named `DataInExperiencePlatform` and will be used to save files required in the tutorial
-7. Download the [data.zip](../assets/data-generator/images/data.zip) file which contains files required for this tutorial.
+7. Download the [data.zip](../assets/data-generator/images/data.zip) file, which contains files required for this tutorial.
-8. Unzip and save it under the `DataInExperiencePlatform` folder.
+8. Unzip and keep it under the `DataInExperiencePlatform` folder.
 9. Open the `DataInExperiencePlatform` folder in a terminal window.
 10. Run `Luma-Loyalty-Data.postman_collection.json` to build mixins, schema, dataset, and to ingest sample loyalty data to Adobe Experience Platform
     * `newman run Luma-Loyalty-Data.postman_collection.json -e DataInExperiencePlatform.postman_environment.json --export-environment DataInExperiencePlatform.postman_environment.json —insecure --delay-request 4000`
 11. If everything goes well, all requests in the `Luma-Loyalty-Data` collection should pass.
-12. Now lets login to [Adobe Experience Platform UI](https://platform.adobe.com/) and navigate to datasets.
+12. Now let's login to [Adobe Experience Platform UI](https://platform.adobe.com/) and navigate to datasets.
 13. Open the `Luma Loyalty Dataset` dataset and under the dataset activity window, you can view a successful batch run that ingested 1000 records.
 You can also click on the preview dataset option to verify the records ingested.
      ![Loyalty Dataset](../assets/data-generator/images/loyalty-dataset.png)